 Temperature

 Our bodies tend to maintain a steady core temperature that is around 37 degree Celsius.
-Any increase or decrease requires be investigating and managing.
+Any increase or decrease requires investigating and managing.
 Temperature moderation or thermoregulation is also an indication of normal brain function.

 Respiratory Rate